-Predicting the impacts of environmental change on ecosystem function and biodiversity is a global challenge (Clark et al. 2001, Intergovernmental Science - Policy Platform on Biodiversity and Ecosystem Services 2019, Fredston et al. 2023).
-Explicit predictions are needed to guide ecological management decisions, inform monitoring programs, and perform scenario planning (Lindenmayer et al. 2012, Tulloch et al. 2020).
-This has led to a growing emphasis on the importance of near-term ecological forecasting to encourage greater reliance on ecological time series data, and on suitable models that can handle the complexities of these data, to generate quantitative forecasts that can be harnessed to guide management decisions (Dietze et al. 2018, Lewis et al. 2023, Karunarathna et al. 2024).
-The applications of ecological forecasting are broad, including the prediction of soil microbiome compositions (Averill et al. 2021), carbon cycle dynamics (Dietze et al. 2014) and species' population dynamics (Ward et al. 2014, White et al. 2019, Johnson-Bice et al. 2021).
+56 Predicting the impacts of environmental change on ecosystem function and biodiversity is a global 57 challenge (Clark et al. 2001, Intergovernmental Science - Policy Platform on Biodiversity and 58 Ecosystem Services 2019, Fredston et al. 2023).
+Explicit predictions are needed to guide ecological 59 management decisions, inform monitoring programs, and perform scenario planning (Lindenmayer 60 et al. 2012, Tulloch et al. 2020).
+This has led to a growing emphasis on the importance of near-term 61 ecological forecasting to encourage greater reliance on ecological time series data, and on suitable 62 models that can handle the complexities of these data, to generate quantitative forecasts that can 63 be harnessed to guide management decisions (Dietze et al. 2018, Lewis et al. 2023, Karunarathna et 64 al. 2024).
+The applications of ecological forecasting are broad, including the prediction of soil 65 microbiome compositions (Averill et al. 2021), carbon cycle dynamics (Dietze et al. 2014) and 66 species' population dynamics (Ward et al. 2014, White et al. 2019, Johnson-Bice et al. 2021).

-Forecasts for species population dynamics are especially crucial for conservation planning, stock assessments and other ecological management priorities.
-However, these forecasts typically focus on only a single species at a time (Quinn 2003, Simonis et al. 2021, Lewis et al. 2022) or on aggregate measures such as species richness, biomass or diversity (Algar et al. 2009, Tonkin et al. 2017, Clark et al. 2020).
-This is problematic because key applications of population dynamics forecasts, including changes in ecosystem function and biodiversity loss, are rarely single-species issues (Lindenmayer et al. 2012, Greenville et al. 2016).
-In addition, because species differ in their niche requirements, ecosystems containing multiple species of interest may require managers to balance competing needs not only between human and ecosystem requirements, but also among different species (e.g., Romañach et al. 2022).
-Finally, species population dynamics are known to be related to one another due to both direct interactions between species (e.g., competition) and because species respond to shared environmental drivers (Volterra 1931, Warton et al. 2015, Ovaskainen et al. 2017).
+67 Forecasts for species population dynamics are especially crucial for conservation planning, 68 stock assessments and other ecological management priorities.
+However, these forecasts typically 69 focus on only a single species at a time (Quinn 2003, Simonis et al. 2021, Lewis et al. 2022) or on 70 aggregate measures such as species richness, biomass or diversity (Algar et al. 2009, Tonkin et al. 71 2017, Clark et al. 2020).
+This is problematic because key applications of population dynamics 72 forecasts, including changes in ecosystem function and biodiversity loss, are rarely single-species 73 issues (Lindenmayer et al. 2012, Greenville et al. 2016).
+In addition, because species differ in their 74 niche requirements, ecosystems containing multiple species of interest may require managers to 75 balance competing needs not only between human and ecosystem requirements, but also among 76 different species (e.g., Romañach et al. 2022).
+Finally, species population dynamics are known to be 77 related to one another due to both direct interactions between species (e.g., competition) and 78 because species respond to shared environmental drivers (Volterra 1931, Warton et al. 2015, 79 Ovaskainen et al. 2017).
 These associations between the dynamics of different species has resulted in extensive research into multivariate population dynamics models (Ives et al. 2003, Ward et al. 2010, Bunin 2017, Ward et al. 2022, Paniw et al. 2023).
 Leveraging these associations could potentially result in more accurate forecasts from multispecies models and better-informed scenario planning, including approaches to predicting the impacts of species extinctions or the potential spread of invasive species (Ibáñez et al. 2009).

 However, despite the potential advantages of multispecies dynamic models, their implementation is still rare in ecological applications in general and in population forecasting specifically.
-A recent review on near-term ecological forecasts found that only XX% used multispecies models to generate and evaluate forecasts (Lewis et al. 2022), in line with an earlier review of population dynamics models for informing marine reserve design which found that only 1 of 34 studies considered multi-species dynamics (Gerber et al. 2003).
-One area of ecological modelling that has embraced multi-species approaches is Joint Species Distribution Models (JSDMs), which leverage spatial patterns to predict the distribution of species in space and time (Clark et al. 2016, Thorson et al. 2016, Norberg et al. 2019, Tobler et al. 2019, Powell-Romero et al. 2023).
-While many of these models only consider spatial data, recent advances have included time-series structures in the form of multivariate autoregressive components (Ovaskainen et al. 2017, Abrego et al. 2021).
+A recent review of 178 near-term ecological forecast applications, with targets ranging from wildlife population trajectories to fisheries stocks and algal bloom forecasting, found that only 10 (5.6%) used multivariate models to generate and evaluate forecasts (Lewis et al. 2022).
+This finding is in line with an earlier review of population dynamics models for informing marine reserve design, which found that only 1 of 34 studies considered multi-species dynamics (Gerber et al. 2003).